 The course is offered solely to the information technology students (IT) to provide them with the necessary knowledge in physics.
 It includes: motion in one dimension, vectors and two-dimensional motion, laws of motion, energy, vibrations and waves, reflection and refraction of light, mirrors and lenses, wave optics, electric forces and electric fields, electrical energy and capacitance, current and resistance, direct-current circuits, magnetism.

-The course objective is: to develop a clear understanding of the basic concepts in electricity.
-It includes: Coulomb's law, equipotential surfaces and electric field lines, capacitors, Ohm's law, Kirchoff's rules, wheatstone bridge, the RC time constant, magnetic flux density, cathode ray oscilloscope, self inductance, R-L-C series and parallel resonance.
+This course aims to develop a clear understanding of the basic concepts in electricity and magnetism; It includes: Coulomb's Law, equipotential surfaces and electric field lines, Ohm's Law, Kirchhoff's Rules, resistance and resistivity, potentiometer, capacitors, RC time constant, magnetic fields, oscilloscope, electromagnetic induction.

 This course will serve to give an overview of the domain of Space Sciences.
 It is intended to lay the foundations of what Space Sciences entail.
 It will start off with an outline of the characteristics of Earth as a planet and then it will take students immediately beyond Earth, the upper atmosphere and the magnetosphere of the Earth will be introduced.
 In addition to Earth as a planet, the formation of Solar System, planetary science: terrestrial & jovian planets, planetary atmosphere and interiors will also be discussed.
 Followed by that some basic features of space above the Earth and the concepts of gravity will be highlighted.
 Then, a brief history of human space exploration will be given, leading to an outline of the space age we live in today.
 The course will be concluded with a broad account of what science is done from space.

-The course objectives are: developing a clear understanding of the basic concepts in waves, vibrations and laser.
-It includes: free damped oscillations, forced oscillations, standing waves, interference of sound waves, spherical mirrors and thin lenses, the optical spectrometer, interference of light waves, diffraction of light waves, polarization of light and polarimeter.
+This course aims at developing a clear understanding of the basic concepts in waves, vibrations and optics.
+It includes: free damped oscillations, forced oscillations, interference of sound waves, standing waves, combination of two waves at right angles, combination of two waves with different frequency, spherical mirror and thin lenses, the optical spectrometer, interference of light waves, Mickelson interferometer, Newton’s rings, diffraction of light waves and polarization of light waves.

 This course aims at developing an understanding of the basic experiments in thermal and modern physics.
-It includes: thermometer, Stefan-Boltzmann's law, thermal radiation, photoelectric effect, electron diffraction, magnetic hysteresis, Faraday effect, Frank-Hertz experiment, Zeeman effect, β-particle detection, and x-ray diffraction.
+It includes: thermometer, Stefan-Boltzmann's law, thermal radiation, photoelectric effect, electron diffraction, magnetic hysteresis, Faraday effect, Frank-Hertz experiment, Zeeman effect, beta-particle detection, and x-ray diffraction

 This course aims at developing an understanding of the main concepts, fundamental laws, and applications of classical thermodynamics.
 It includes definitions of the most important thermodynamic properties, including temperature, pressure, equation of state, internal energy, work, thermodynamic potentials, free energy functions and entropy, as well as, introducing the three fundamental laws of thermodynamics that govern every physical system in the universe.
 In addition, this course develops a working knowledge of some practical applications of thermodynamics in daily life, including air conditioners, refrigerators, and car engines.